FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-notification.md

 props:
     UI: Unlike most widgets, notifications are owned by a "UI", not Group.
 This allows for notifications to be displayed across all pages.
     Position: The position on the screen whethere the notification will appear.
+    Color: The color that should be used for the notification border.
     Timeout: Number of seconds before the notification will automatically close.
-    Show Countdown Bar: Whether or not to show a reducing progfress bar to indicate the time remaining before the notification will close.
+    Show Countdown Bar: Whether or not to show a reducing progress bar to indicate the time remaining before the notification will close.
     Allow Manual Dismissal: Whether or not to show a button that will allow the user to dismiss the notification.
 Otherwise, will only close after Timeout.
     Button Label: If "Allow Manual Dismissal" is enabled, this is the label for the button.
+    Allow Manual Confirmation: Whether or not to show a button that will allow the user to confirm the notification.
+Otherwise, will only close after Timeout.
+    Button Label: If "Allow Manual Confirmation" is enabled, this is the label for the button.
     Accept Raw: Whether you're passing in raw HTML that should be processed client-side.
     Class: Appends CSS classes to the widget
 ---